Interactivity-BV/2024-05-27-genai/_episodes/03-promptengineering.md

 During this hands-on session we will dive further into the workings of LLMs by designing prompt and see what strategies are effective.

+We will use this <a href="{{ page.collaborative_notes }}">collaborative document</a> for chatting, taking notes, and sharing URLs and bits of code.

+The ChatGPT Web Interface is an accessible and user-friendly platform provided by OpenAI, designed to interact with GPT (Generative Pre-trained Transformer) models, specifically tailored for conversational applications:

+1. **User-Friendly Interface**: The ChatGPT Web Interface features a clean and intuitive design that makes it easy for users of all skill levels to interact with the AI.
+It generally includes a simple text input and output area where users can type their queries and receive responses.

+2. **Conversational Capabilities**: This interface is optimized for generating conversational AI responses and it's ideal for simulations, customer service scenarios, educational purposes, and more.

+3. **Real-Time Interaction**: Responses are generated in real-time, allowing for a dynamic and interactive user experience.
+This makes it suitable for live demonstrations, educational tools, and real-time problem solving.

+4. **Accessibility**: Being web-based, it’s accessible from any device with internet connectivity and a web browser, including desktops, laptops, tablets, and smartphones.
+This accessibility ensures that users can interact with the AI from virtually anywhere.

+5. **Versatile Use Cases**: The interface can handle a wide range of topics and tasks, from casual conversation and troubleshooting to more complex queries like explaining scientific concepts or providing programming help.

+6. **Privacy and Security**: OpenAI ensures that interactions with ChatGPT are handled with a focus on privacy and security, adhering to best practices to protect user data and interactions.

+7. **Customizable Settings**: Users can often customize their experience, such as choosing different verbosity levels or setting specific parameters for the conversation, enhancing the utility and relevance of the AI’s responses based on user needs.

 > ## Prompt Crafting Exercise
 > Historically, we've relied on search engines like Google to find relevant websites for our queries.
 Now, let's explore how asking a similar question differs when using a Large Language Model (LLM) like ChatGPT.
 >